kennygosai/MovieRecommender/README.md

 ### Execution
 run command:

-python moviePredictor.py < input.txt >
+python moviePredictor.py < input.csv >

 ### Input
 A .csv file with the with the tehe csv file in the form